Zren/zren.github.io/kde_docs.md

 `Icon` is the icon name associated with the widget.
 You can search for icon names in the `/usr/share/icon` folder.
 You can also look for an icon name by right clicking your app launcher widget then editing the icon in it's settings.
 It uses a searchable interface and lists them by category.
 Plasma's SDK also has the Cuttlefish app ([screenshot](https://www.kde.org/images/screenshots/cuttlefish.png)) which you can install with `sudo apt install plasma-sdk`.

 `X-KDE-PluginInfo-Name` needs to be a unique name, since it's used for the folder name it's installed into.
-You could use `com.github.zren.helloworld` if you're on github, or use `org.kde.plasma.helloworld` if you're planning on contributing the widget to kde.
+You could use `com.github.zren.helloworld` if you're on github, or use `org.kde.plasma.helloworld` if you're planning on contributing the widget to KDE.

 Widget's installed by the user (without root) like when you "Install New Widgets" will be installed to `~/.local/share/plasma/plasmoids/` (which may not yet exist).
 The default widgets shipped with KDE are installed to `/usr/share/plasma/plasmoids/`.